Nazlizamanian/nazlizamanian/README.md

 ### A Computer Engineer from Stockholm, Sweden!
 # 💫 About Me:
-I am currently in my final year of studies, set to graduate this summer.
-I am currently searching for a position along with other professional opportunities in both front-end and back-end development If you are aware of any available positions that align with my qualifications, I would greatly appreciate the opportunity to discuss furher along at nazlizamanian@gmail.com
+Computer Engineering graduate (2025) & Software Engineer | I enjoy working on mobile platforms especially working with Android & iOS.
+By building front-end & back-end solutions, and exploring testing tools.
+If you are aware of any available positions that align with my qualifications, I would greatly appreciate the opportunity to discuss furher along at nazlizamanian@gmail.com

 # 💻 Programming Languages + Tools and Frameworks